mridoni/gixsql/README.md

 - Oracle has no concept of autocommit, just as PostgreSQL, but the first one always work in transaction mode, while transactions must be explicitly started in PostgreSQL.
 While autocommit (or "transaction mode" in the case of PostgreSQL) have been - and will further be - tested, these differences (and the ones above) can probably lead to different behaviours when switching a single codebase that makes heavy use of the autocommit feature to a different DB, if precautions are not taken and tests performed.

 ### Updatable cursors
-Starting from v1.0.19 the updatable cursor feature has been re-implemented.
+Starting from version 1.0.19 the updatable cursor feature has been re-implemented.
 It has been there since the first releases, but due to several reasons (essentially lack of usage and bad assumptions) it was left behind and its functionality was, in its previous incarnation, rather dubious.

 The new implementation sees this feature being moved mainly from the main library (libgixsql) to the database driver libraries (e.g. libgixsql-pgsql), with only a few parameters passed around.
 The rationale behind this move is that different DBMSs behave in different ways, and trying to keep a unified approach would only lead to confusion (and bugs, a lot of bugs).
 What follows is the level of support featured by the various DB drivers.